TrackMyIndoorWorkout/TrackMyIndoorWorkout/README.md

 ## License

-This work is licensed under GPL 3.0.
+This work is licensed under Apache 2.0.

-In a nutshell if you borrow or modify any code that work must be mandatorily open source as well!

-`SPDX-License-Identifier: GPL-3.0`
+`SPDX-License-Identifier: Apache-2.0`